XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) The code that throws an exception object.

-The code that may cause an exception.
-Correct.
-The try code block contains the guarded code that may cause an exception.
+c) **```The code that may cause an exception.```** _Correct.
+The try code block contains the guarded code that may cause an exception._

 #### 136. What is the purpose of the catch code block?

 a) To clean up any resources that are allocated in a try block.

-b) To handle the exception, log it, or ignore it.
+b) **```To handle the exception, log it, or ignore it.```** _Correct.
-Correct.
 The catch code block contains the code that's executed when an exception is caught.
-The catch block can handle the exception, log it, or ignore it.
+The catch block can handle the exception, log it, or ignore it._

-To execute code that may cause an exception.
+c) To execute code that may cause an exception.

 #### 137. When is an IndexOutOfRangeException exception thrown?

 a) An IndexOutOfRangeException exception is thrown when an attempt is made to store a value of one type in an array of another type.

 b) An IndexOutOfRangeException exception is thrown when attempting an invalid casting or explicit conversion.

-An IndexOutOfRangeException exception is thrown when an attempt is made to index an array outside the bounds of the array.
+c) **```An IndexOutOfRangeException exception is thrown when an attempt is made to index an array outside the bounds of the array.```**
-Correct.
-An IndexOutOfRangeException exception is thrown when an attempt is made to access an element of an array or collection with an index that is outside its bounds.
+_Correct.
+An IndexOutOfRangeException exception is thrown when an attempt is made to access an element of an array or collection with an index that is outside its bounds._

 #### 138. When is an ArrayTypeMismatchException exception thrown?

-a) An ArrayTypeMismatchException exception is thrown when an attempt is made to store a value of one type in an array of another type.
+a) **```An ArrayTypeMismatchException exception is thrown when an attempt is made to store a value of one type in an array of another type.```**
-Correct.
-The ArrayTypeMismatchException exception is thrown when an attempt is made to store an element of the wrong type within an array.
+_Correct.
+The ArrayTypeMismatchException exception is thrown when an attempt is made to store an element of the wrong type within an array._

 b) An ArrayTypeMismatchException exception is thrown when attempting to access a member on a type whose value is null.

-An ArrayTypeMismatchException exception is thrown when an attempt is made to index an array outside the bounds of the array.
+c) An ArrayTypeMismatchException exception is thrown when an attempt is made to index an array outside the bounds of the array.

 #### 139. What is the name of the base class that all derived exception types inherit from?

 a) Object.

 b) System.

-Exception.
+c) **```Exception.```**
-Correct.
-In C#, System.Exception is the base class that all derived exception types inherit from.
+_Correct.
+In C#, System.Exception is the base class that all derived exception types inherit from._

 #### 140. Which property of an exception object can be used to determine where an error occurred?

 a) InnerException.

-b) StackTrace.
+b) **```StackTrace.```**
-Correct.
-The StackTrace property contains a stack trace that can be used to determine where an error occurred.
+_Correct.
+The StackTrace property contains a stack trace that can be used to determine where an error occurred._

-TargetSite.
+c) TargetSite.

 #### 141. What is the recommended approach for catching exceptions in C#?

 a) Catch any type of exception without specifying an object argument.
-Incorrect.
-Catching any type of exception without specifying an object argument isn't recommended.

-b) Catch only the exceptions that your code knows how to recover from.
-Correct.
-The recommended approach is to catch only the exceptions that your code knows how to recover from.
+b) **```Catch only the exceptions that your code knows how to recover from.```** _Correct.
+The recommended approach is to catch only the exceptions that your code knows how to recover from._

-Catch only the exceptions that are not derived from System.Exception.
+c) Catch only the exceptions that are not derived from System.Exception.

 #### 142. What is the name of the specific exception type that occurs when attempting to divide by zero in C#?